 Patricia McPherson

 Heytesbury, 1918.
-Lieutenant Werner McPherson married a nurse ‘Patricia Maureen Livesay Henniker Mackay’.
+A young women signed the marriage register ‘Patricia Maureen Livesay Henniker Mackay’.
 Who she really was remains a mystery to this day.

 In 1928, the couple’s marriage broke down after returning to Australia, leaving Patricia destitute in Sydney on the eve of the Great Depression.
-She sought relief from the Repatriation Authorities but soon found herself an inmate in Long Bay Gaol after a drunken escapade whilst working as a housemaid at the Hotel Kurrajong in Canberra.
+She sought relief from the Repatriation Authorities but soon found herself an inmate in Long Bay Gaol after a drunken escapade while employed as a housemaid at the Hotel Kurrajong in Canberra.

 By 1930, she had begun working as a housekeeper for a widowed railway fettler, George Gibson, residing at Guagong-Siding near Condobolin.
 She bigamously married George in a quiet ceremony at the All Saints’ Rectory in Condobolin the following year.
-The couple’s daughter, Barbara Gibson, was born at the Crown Street Women’s Hospital in Sydney in 1932.
+The couple’s daughter, Barbara Gibson, who was my maternal grandmother, was born at the Crown Street Women’s Hospital in Sydney in 1932.

 Tragically, George died by suicide at Gresham near Newbridge in 1934.
 The four children from his first marriage to Isabel Longmore were taken in by his sisters in Bathurst, and Patricia took Barbara back to Condobolin.
 By the end of the year, Patricia and Barbara had left Condobolin for Sydney.
-Alone and destitute, Patricia struggled to make ends meet and to care for her daughter.
+Alone and destitute, Patricia struggled to care for her daughter.

 In 1938, Barbara became a state ward and never saw her mother again.
 Her only remembrance was a portrait of her mother given to the NSW Child Welfare Department as a memento.
 Sadly, Patricia later believed that Barbara had died as a child whilst in the care of Tessie Doherty.